azet/community_bash_style_guide/README.md

     ```

 * use the shebang: `#!/usr/bin/env bash` whereever possible
+* only `trap` / handle signals you actually care about
 * always work with return values instead of strings passed from a
   function or userland utility
 * write a lot of generic small check method instead of large init and clean-up code: